Nicole Welch at Manly Art Gallery & Museum

 Merrick Belyea’s paintings are deeply focused on the curious human appetite for destruction.
 Environmental concerns are central to his recent paintings, referring to a potential for devastation, pointing to a future of mechanical scarification of the landscape.
 Paring back the veneer of previously prepared paint layers reveal the detritus of process and the fragility of surface.

-Merrick will have his inaugural solo exhibition with MAY SPACE in 2020.
+This will be Merrick's inaugural solo exhibition with MAY SPACE.

 SYDNEY PRINT 2020